Metro (British newspaper): Competition

 Metro has faced competition in parts of the UK from other free newspapers, along with rivalry from paid-for national titles.
-Current editor Ted Young has said his 'mantra' is to produce a newspaper that its readers would be willing to pay for.
+Former editor Ted Young used to say that his 'mantra' was to produce a newspaper that its readers would be willing to pay for.

 Metro International attempted to launch its own UK edition in 1999, being distributed in Newcastle upon Tyne's Tyne & Wear Metro system competing with DMGT's Metro.
 After battling alongside each other with the same name, Metro International's Metro changed its name to Morning News.
 This attempt was short-lived, however, and Morning News was discontinued shortly afterwards.

 In 2005, Rupert Murdoch said he was worried by competition from Metro and that it had damaged the circulation of his newspaper the Sun.
 He told a press conference he was watching the free newspaper market "keenly and apprehensively".
 Murdoch's News International subsequently launched a London-based evening freesheet in 2006 called The London Paper.
 This was closed on 18 September 2009.

 London Lite was another free evening newspaper published in London.
 It operated only from 2006 to 2009; it was owned by the same parent company as Metro, and was seen as a "spoiler" to protect against the commercial threat from The London Paper.

 Another rival is the London Evening Standard, which became a freesheet in 2009, though unlike Metro it is only published in the London region.